I. How to Apply for Federal Student Aid at Jackson State University

 Sometimes a family will find that the information required on the Free Application for Federal Student Aid (FAFSA) does not reflect their current circumstances and their ability to contribute to the student's cost of education due to rare and unexpected circumstances.
 When this happens, a student may choose to submit a request for Special Circumstance(s) to the Financial Aid Office to explain their current circumstances with a request that their situation be reviewed under those circumstances.
 Circumstances considered, but not limited to are: (a) Income Reduction; (b) Unusual high medical and/or dental expenses NOT covered by insurance; (c) Natural Disaster; and (d) Other unusual expenses or circumstances.

 To be considered for Special Circumstances, the student must do the following:

-1. Make a written request to the Financial Aid Office detailing the special circumstances.
+1. Submit a written request to the Financial Aid Office detailing the special circumstance(s).

 3. Provide all the requested information listed on the Special Circumstance Form.